wincentbalin/geoloc-kde/README.geoplot.md

 Simple plotting utility written in python for geoloc.
-Requires numpy and matplotlib and Basemap.
+Requires numpy and matplotlib and CartoPy.

 It reads geoloc's `--print-matrix` output from stdin, and plots the results on a map.